 The Community Employment Childcare (CEC) Programme provides childcare places for Community Employment (CE) applicants who need childcare so that they can take up a place on a CE scheme.
 Both existing CE participants and new entrants can apply for the CEC Programme.

 A new single National Childcare Scheme (NCS) has been developed to replace a number of childcare programmes including CEC.
-The CEC programme will be closed to new applicants once the National Childcare Scheme opens in October 2019.

 The number of places available under the CEC Programme is limited.
 Places are allocated on a first-come first-served basis.